International driving permit (IDP)

 5. How long does it take to issue an IDP?

-All postal applications will be completed within 3 working days of receipt, so allow for 5 workings days for all ROI postal applications and 10 working days if your completed application needs to be sent to a non ROI address.
+Express Service applications will be completed within 3-5 working days of receipt, therefore allow for 5 workings days for all ROI postal applications and 10 working days for all non-ROI postal applications.

 6. How much is an IDP?